 The Sun Inn in Castle Street is the most fascinating of Reading's old pubs.
 It has a Norman archway which once led to a large underground hall.
 The place was probably an hostelry as far back as the 13th century.
 Five hundred years later it was a popular coaching inn.
 The undercroft could house up to fifty horses.
 It had already been home to prisoners awaiting execution from the gaol next door, and Napoleonic prisoners of war followed.
 Sadly this underground room collapsed in 1947 after being damaged by circus elephants tethered down there two years previously.
 The Oxford Arms in Silver Street also had penal connections.
 The Reading hangmen would stop here for a drink with their victims before they were led to Gallows Tree Common in Earley.

 Reading has been home to numerous distinguished inhabitants.
-Anthony Addington was an 18th century doctor who lived in London Street (where the Bingo Hall is).
+Anthony Addington was an 18th century doctor who lived in London Street (there is a blue plaque).
 His mental patients lived next door.
-He attended the infamous murder, in Henley, of Francis Blandy by his daughter, Mary; and later, through his friendship with the Pitts, he was appointed physician to the mad King George III, who recovered for a while under his watchful eye.
+He attended the infamous murder, in Henley, of Francis Blandy (2nd cousin of the first Reading solicitor's father) by his daughter, Mary; and later, through his friendship with the Pitts, he was appointed physician to the mad King George III, who recovered for a while under his watchful eye.
 His son, who lived at Woodley Lodge, became Prime Minster.

 Before she moved to Grazeley in 1806, Mary Russell Mitford lived, with her parents, in the London Road, in the fine mansion opposite the end of Kendrick Road: a plaque on the wall records her residence.
 Mary was an author, famous, not only in Berkshire but throughout England and America, for writing such works as Our Village and Belford Regis.
 Her father was a hopeless gambler and poor Mary was obliged to write to keep the family together.
 The Reading house was even bought with the £20,000 winnings of an Irish lottery ticket which Dr. Mitford had bought for his daughter!
 Belford Regis was, in fact, a thinly disguised view of Reading itself, which has also featured elsewhere in great literature.
 Thomas Hardy called it Aldbrickham in Life's Little Ironies.
 Sam of The Son's Veto had a fruitier's shop in the town.
 Later, in Jude the Obscure, Reading (or Aldbrickham) appeared again as the home of Jude and Sue, and their monumental masonry business.